jmcantrell/arch-bootstrap/README.md

 An opinionated unattended Arch Linux installer.

-Aside from the opinions listed below, care is taken to ensure the resulting system closely matches what you would get from following the [official installation guide][install].
+Aside from the opinions listed below, the resulting system should closely match what you would get from following the [official installation guide][install].

 ## Opinions